-The main difference between the 1-2-2 zone and the 3-2 zone is how the top defender plays when the basketball is at the top of the key.
+The main difference between the 1-2-2 zone defense and the 3-2 zone is how the top defender plays when the basketball is at the top of the key.

 In a 3-2 zone, the top defender doesn’t pressure the point guard.
 Instead, they sag back and deny the pass into the high post.
 (Obviously, this can only be done against a team that can’t shoot from the outside.)

 By denying the high post with the top defender, the wing defenders can deny the pass around the perimeter.

 The top defender must be athletic and smart.
 This player is usually the key to how successful your 1-2-2 will be.